External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 - At the end of the first year

-- to promptly and thoroughly involve new employees;
+- Promptly and thoroughly involve new employees

 As the process evolves, some intermediary objectives need to be addressed urgently.
 Let’s look at how the ultimate strategy breaks down into strategic points which help to make the most of this process.